The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ![Arm's Length](https://xivapi.com/i/000000/000822_hr1.png)

-**Arm's Length** - Cancelling a knockback can be useful sometimes, so have this ready on your hotbar.
+**Arm's Length** - Canceling a knockback can be useful sometimes, so have this ready on your hotbar.
 Note that there are a few knockback mechanics that ignore it.

 ![Head Graze](https://xivapi.com/i/000000/000848_hr1.png)